j0Shi82/shopify-partydawn/README.md

 - Connect Google Analytics using the [official integration](https://help.shopify.com/en/manual/reports-and-analytics/google-analytics/google-analytics-setup)
 - Connect Facebook using the [official integration](https://help.shopify.com/en/manual/promoting-marketing/analyze-marketing/meta-pixel)
 - Go to the `Theme Customizer -> Theme Settings -> Partydawn` and fill out the settings as needed

+### Manually Open the Consent

+When using Consentmo and want to test different settings with tracking, you can open your browser's developer console and invoke `showPreferences()`.
+It works differently with other cookie consent apps.
+I only mention this because adding a button to reopen consent is a premium feature within Consentmo and I was lazy enough not to add a button myself.

 ## Google Tag Manager